Konkaniprakasa/Konkaniprakasa.github.io/_posts/2025-08-06-Split-Ergativity-in-Konkani.md

 ## Marking Ergativity in Pronominals

-When pronominals function as the subject of a verb, ergativity is marked using an **_'ergative'_** case which derives from the instrumental case (that happens to be the case used on nominals to mark ergativity). **Except for the 1st and 2nd person plural pronouns**, ergativity is generally marked in all other pronominals.
+When pronominals function as the subject of a verb, ergativity is marked using an **_'ergative'_** case which derives from the instrumental case (that happens to be the case used on nominals to mark ergativity). **Except for the 1st and 2nd person plural pronouns**, ergativity is generally marked in all other pronominals including the reflexive ones.

 * **हांव**​ hā̃v + [INST. case] → **हांवेन**​ hā̃ven → **हांवें** hā̃vẽ (1p.SG)  <br>
 * **तूं**​ tũ + [INST. case] → **तुवेन​**​ tuven → **तुवें** tuvẽ (2p.SG) <br>